wolveesh/Python-basic/README.md

 # Python-basic
-I can basically developed a basic python code
+I can developed a basic python code